-Second La Verne Master's Degree: Students who have completed a master's degree at La Verne and wish to earn a second master's degree at the University must apply for the second degree by submitting an application with a statement of purpose and all supporting documents (excluding official transcripts from first degree) required for admission by the second degree program.
+Second La Verne Master's Degree: Students who have completed a master's degree at La Verne and wish to earn a second master's degree at the University must apply for the second degree by submitting an application with a statement of purpose; additional application materials may be required.
+Students may contact an admission representative for further details.
+Official transcripts submitted for the first-degree program may not be required for admission into the second-degree program unless the entry term of the first degree exceeds five years.
 For courses to count toward both degrees, they must be common to both approved programs.
-A maximum of 21 semester hours approved by the Program Chair/Director may be used from the first degree to meet requirements for the second degree.
-A new "culminating activity" must be a part of a second degree program.
+A maximum of 21 semester hours approved by the program chair/director may be used from the first degree to meet requirements for the second degree.
+A new "culminating activity" must be a part of a seconddegree program.

 Adding a Concentration after a Master's Degree Has Been Granted: A concentration may be added after a La Verne master's degree has been granted, subject to the program chairperson's approval.
 If approved, the concentration will be added to the transcript only; a new diploma will not be issued.
 The concentration that is to be added must be listed in the current University of La Verne catalog as being an approved concentration for the degree previously granted to the student.

-Students who wish to add a concentration, must submit the formal Application for the Addition of a Concentration to a Completed La Verne Master's Degree to Graduate Academic Services or the student's regional campus.
+Students who wish to add a concentration, must submit the formal Application for the Addition of a Concentration to a Completed La Verne Master's

+Degree to Graduate Academic Services or the student's regional campus.
 La Verne course work completed within five years preceding the date of application may be applied to the concentration.
 A student has three years from the date of application to complete all concentration requirements.
 A grade of B (3.0) or better is required for each course applied to the concentration with a minimum cumulative concentration GPA of 3.0.
 Financial aid funds are not available to students pursuing a concentration after a degree has been posted.